 In a swift and decisive move to forestall Jesus’ resurrection the chief priests and Pharisees gathered to Pilate requesting that Jesus’ tomb be made secure until the third day, for they were afraid of the great impact the news of Jesus’ resurrection would have on the people.

 For it is impossible for death to hold Jesus, the Prince of life, the Lord of lords and the King of kings.
 Hallelujah!

 Having received the permission from Pilate, the religious leaders made Jesus’ tomb secure by sealing the stone and setting a guard – many soldiers to watch the tomb.

-But, when the set time came for the Prince of life and the King of glory to rise from the dead, having accomplished His mission to the dead; the earth shook and the guards watching the tomb shook for fear and became like dead men.
-The stone against the tomb was rolled away and the pangs of death were loosed (Matt.
+But when the set time came for the Prince of life and the King of glory to rise from the dead, having accomplished His mission to the dead, the earth shook and the guards watching the tomb shook for fear and became like dead men.
+The pangs of death were loosed and the stone against the tomb was rolled away (Matt.
 28:2-4).
 Hallelujah!

 Then, the Prince of life arose and strode confidently out of the tomb, triumphing over death, holding in His hand the keys of Death and Hades (Rev. 1:18).
 Glory!
 Hallelujah!!

 Jesus, our Lord and King, has risen from the dead!

 “O Death, where is your sting?
 O Hades, where is your victory?”
 (1 Cor.
 15:55 NKJV).